Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Related Work

-Most of the studies discussed above (\cite{xu14RC-NET, liu15ordinal, bollegala15joint, faruqui15retrofitting, jauhar15ontologically, mrksic16counter-fitting, mrksic17specialization}) report performance improvements in benchmark tests such as word similarity or word analogy, while \cite{miller95wordnet} uses a different analysis method (mean reciprocal rank).
+Most of the studies discussed above \cite{xu14RC_NET,liu15ordinal,bollegala15joint,faruqui15retrofitting,jauhar15ontologically,mrksic16counterFitting,mrksic17specialization} report performance improvements in benchmark tests such as word similarity or word analogy, while \cite{miller95wordnet} uses a different analysis method (mean reciprocal rank).
 In sum, the literature is rich with studies aiming to obtain word embeddings that perform better under specific performance metrics.
 However, less attention has been directed to the issue of interpretability of the word embeddings.
-In the literature, the problem of interpretability has been tackled using different approaches. \cite{murphy12nnse} proposed non-negative matrix factorization (NMF) for learning sparse, interpretable word vectors from co-occurrence variant matrices where the resulting vector space is called non-negative sparse embeddigns (NNSE).
+In the literature, the problem of interpretability has been tackled using different approaches.
+In terms of methodology, these approaches can be grouped under two categories: direct approaches that do not require a pre-trained embedding space and post-processing approaches that operate on a pre-trained embedding space (the latter being more often deployed).
+Among the approaches that fall into the direct approach category, \cite{murphy12nnse} proposed non-negative matrix factorization (NMF) for learning sparse, interpretable word vectors from co-occurrence variant matrices where the resulting vector space is called non-negative sparse embeddings (NNSE).
 However, since NMF methods require maintaining a global matrix for learning, they suffer from memory and scale issue.
-This problem has been addressed in \cite{luo15online} where an online method of learning interpretable word embeddings from corpora using a modified version of skip-gram model \cite{mikolov13word2vec_a} is proposed.
-As a different approach, \cite{fyshe14interpretable} combined text-based similarity information among words with brain activity based similarity information to improve interpretability using joint non-negative sparse embedding (JNNSE).
+This problem has been addressed in \cite{luo15online} where an online method of learning interpretable word embeddings from corpora is proposed.
+The authors proposed a modified version of skip-gram model \cite{mikolov13word2vec_a}, called OIWE-IPG, where the updates are forced to be non-negative during the training of the algorithm so that the resulting embeddings are also non-negative and more interpretable.
+In \cite{fyshe14interpretable} a generalized version of NNSE method, called JNNSE, is proposed to incorporate constraints based on external knowledge.
+In their study, brain activity based word similarity information is taken as external knowledge and combined with text-based similarity information in order to improve interpretability.